whscienceteacher/whscienceteacher.github.io/biology.md

 The apps are sorted by content area and how you might use them.
 I want to help as many students as possible get a high-quality three-dimensional science education.
 The apps will always be free.
 If you find them useful, consider [donating to the Wild Haired Science Teacher on patreon](https://www.patreon.com/whscienceteacher). **You'll support development of more apps!**

-🔥🔥🔥UPDATE!
-I will not be teaching summer school this year so that my free time can be spent on whscience.
-If you can, please support using the link above.🔥🔥🔥

 ### Virtual Labs/Phenomena
 These replicate something like you would get with a hands on lab.
 Students can change things and see final velocities.